 # 2: Never Stop Your Personal Recruiting

 Next, never stop personally sponsoring people into your team.
 Always look for self-motivated and sharp people that you can sponsor and work with.
 Talk to new people EVERY single day and share your products and business opportunity with them whenever possible.
-Never ever go a month without personally sponsoring two to four new people.
+Never ever go a month without personally sponsoring AT LEAST two to four new people.
 Lead by example for your group at all times.
 And remember, new reps are the lifeblood of your business.

 # 3: Help Your Team Members Make Money

 It would be in your best interest to help your new teammates get a check as quickly as possible.
 You have about a 30 to 90-day grace period (max) from the time someone joins your team until they lose their initial enthusiasm (if they aren’t making money).

 Do what you can do to help everyone find three to five customers and sponsor two to four people during their first 90-days in the business.
 Help everyone you sponsor earn enough money at least to cover the cost of their own product purchases.
 When people get their products for free, they will keep reordering (normally).

 Of course, not everyone you sponsor will stick around or be willing to work the business, but you can identify the serious ones and help them get a check quickly.

 # 4: Educate Your Team & Teach Them New Skills

-Another thing you can do to deal with attrition in your MLM Business is to EDUCATE your team about network marketing.
+Another thing you can do to reduce attrition in your MLM Business is to EDUCATE your team about network marketing.
 Get them reading books about the industry and have them attend some live events.